Munhwa Broadcasting Corporation: Digital era (2000–present)

 In 2001, MBC launched satellite and cable television broadcasting.
 As part of this expansion, it created MBC America, a subsidiary based in Los Angeles, United States, to distribute its programming throughout the Americas.
 On 1 August 2008, MBC America launched MBC-D, a television network carried on the digital subchannels of KSCI-TV, KTSF-TV, and WMBC-TV.
 The service was planned to be launched in Atlanta, Chicago, and Washington, D.C. by the end of the year.
 In northeast metro Atlanta, it aired on WKTB-CD channel 47.3 (now a Telemundo affiliate), but as of 2011 is on WSKC-CD channel 22.1.

 In March 2013, computer shutdowns hit South Korean television stations, including MBC.
 The South Korean government asserted a North Korean link in the March cyberattacks, which has been denied by Pyongyang.

+During the opening of the 2020 Summer Olympics in Tokyo, Japan, MBC accidentally depicted stereotypes about specific countries like Italy for pizzas.

 International relations

 MBC is an active member of international organizations such as ABU (Asia-Pacific Broadcasting Union), IATAS (International Academy of Television Arts & Science) and INPUT (International Public Television Screening Conference), and is affiliated with 21 broadcasters in 13 countries.

-It is engaged in various global business through overseas corporations in Los Angeles and Shanghai, and bureaus in North America, Latin America, Europe and the Middle East as well as Asia, in close cooperation with major global media groups.
+It is engaged in various global businesses through subsidiaries in Los Angeles and Shanghai, and bureaus in North America, Latin America, Europe, the Middle East, as well as Asia, in close cooperation with major global media groups.

-MBC is devoted to entering foreign markets and expanding the business area.
-It maintains a close relationship with foreign buyers by participating in major content markets every year such as MIP-TV, MIPCOM, NATPE, BCWW and ATF.
-It operates an English website that introduces various MBC content to overseas buyers and viewers so that they can easily access its content.
+It maintains a close relationship with foreign buyers by participating in major content markets every year, such as MIP-TV, MIPCOM, NATPE, BCWW and ATF.
+It also operates an English website that introduces MBC content to overseas buyers and viewers.

-MBC drama What on Earth Is Love? is the first Korean Wave drama which sparked the K-drama boom across China, when it was aired on CCTV in 1997.
+MBC drama What on Earth Is Love? was the first Korean Wave drama, sparking the K-drama boom across China when it was aired on CCTV in 1997.
 Since then, numerous MBC dramas, entertainment shows, and documentaries have been exported to different countries.
 The drama Dae Jang Geum was shown in as many as 91 countries around the world.
-More recently, MBC is widening its content business area by exporting show formats such as I Am a Singer, We Got Married and Dad!
-Where Are We Going? to other countries.
+More recently, MBC has been widening its content business by exporting show formats such as I Am a Singer, We Got Married and Dad!
+Where Are We Going?.